isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by Minister Josephine Teo at the Committee of Supply Debate 2024.md

 <p></p>
 </li>
 <li>
-<p>At the World Economic Forum in January this year, we announced a Proposed
+<p>At the World Economic Forum in January this year, we announced a Proposed <strong>Model AI Governance Framework for Generative AI</strong>,
-Model AI Governance Framework for Generative AI, and sought views from our partners.
+and sought views from our partners.
 This framework builds on the earlier Model AI Governance Framework and reflects emerging principles, concerns, and technological developments in generative AI.</p>
 <p></p>
 </li>
 <li>